-Native plants, especially native trees and shrubs, have been shown to provide a host of benefits for our environment.
+Native plants, especially native trees, and shrubs, have been shown to provide a host of benefits for our environment.
 For example, they can help reduce runoff, prevent soil erosion, and conserve water.
-The plants do so much for us as a state and country that we should consider planting them more often in our landscapes than non-native ones.
+The plants do so much for us as a state and country that we should consider planting them more often in our landscapes than in non-native ones.

 The Featured Image